humdrum-tools/humdrum-documentation/guide/ch31/index.md

 > \| grep -v \':\[01\]\$\'

-As a further example of the use of **xargs**, consider the following extension of the above pipeline.
+As a further example of the use of <span class="unix">xargs</span>, consider the following extension of the above pipeline.
 The **grep -v** command causes only those files containing more than one key signature to be passed.
+The
-The **sed** command eliminates the colon and the number appended to the filenames.
+<span class="unix">sed</span> command eliminates the colon and the number appended to the
+filenames.
 The ensuing **grep -c** counts the number of meter signatures in each file.
 The final **grep -v** passes only those filenames containing 2 or more meter signatures.